-(3L) (3CR) This unit is designed to provide the student with a comprehensive overview of MR pulse sequences, image formation and image contrast.
+(3L)(3CR) This unit is designed to provide the student with a comprehensive overview of MR pulse sequences, image formation and image contrast.
 Pulse sequences include spin echo, inversion recovery, echo planar, parallel imaging and spectroscopy.
 In addition, tissue characteristics, contrast agents and post processing techniques are covered.
 This course provides the student with knowledge of the parameters and imaging options used to create MR images.
 In addition, the content introduces quality assurance measures used in maintaining image quality.

 Prerequisites: RDTK 1955.

-RDTK 2930 - Transition from Student to Radiographer
+RDTK 2930 -Transition from Student to Radiographer

-(2L) (2CR) Provides the advanced student technologist an opportunity to review previously learned radiologic material and effectively prepare for the national certification examination.
+(2L)(2CR) Provides the advanced student technologist an opportunity to review previously learned radiologic material and effectively prepare for the national certification examination.
 Résumé preparation, interviewing skills and professional organization participation will be included.
 Continuing personal and professional growth will be emphasized in this course.
-Prerequisites: RDTK 2910.
+Prerequisites: RDTK and practice their CT skills in a hospital or clinic setting.
+Students will be under the supervision of an experienced CT technologist.
+In this second clinical course students will be expected to perform more advanced procedures in a solo capacity under supervision.
+Emphasis will be placed on CT technique, selection, patient care, anatomy, pathology, understanding image quality, radiation safety practices, contrast administration, positioning and image acquisition.
+Post processing techniques will also be included.
+A specified number of clinical exam competencies will be required.
+Prerequisites: RDTK 1930.

-RDTK 2935 - Computed Tomography Clinical II
+RDTK 2935 -Computed Tomography Clinical